BouzidiImen/SensClust/README.md

 Usage
 -----

 Below is a quick look at how ClusteringR can help to do your sensory analysis.
-Many ClusteringR functions are also applicable to clustering data using diverse methods.
+Diverse methods of clustering are available in the ClusteringR package :

+'Hierarchical','Diana','Kmeans','Clara','Pam','Sota' and 'Som'

 ``` r
 library(ClusteringR)